Groping: Japan

 In Japan, a man who gropes women in public is called chikan (痴漢); and the term also describes the act itself.
-Crowded trains are a favorite location for groping and a 2001 survey conducted in two Tokyo high schools revealed that more than 2/3 of female students had been groped while traveling on them.
+Crowded trains are a common place for groping and a 2001 survey conducted in two Tokyo high schools revealed that more than two thirds of female students had been groped while traveling on them.
 As part of the effort to combat the problem, some railway companies designate women-only passenger cars during rush hours.

 While the term is not defined in the Japanese legal system, vernacular usage of the word describes acts that violate several laws.
 Although crowded trains are the most frequent targets, another common setting is bicycle parking areas, where people bending over unlocking locks are targeted.
 Chikan is often featured in Japanese pornography.

 This issue affects men in a different way.
 Since Japan has a very high conviction rate (99% by some sources), innocent men may have difficulty proving their innocence in court.
 The film I Just Didn't Do It by Japanese film director Masayuki Suo, based on a true story, focuses on a male office worker acquitted of groping after a five-year legal battle.
 The criminal courts have traditionally been lenient in cases of groping and have only recently made efforts to combat the social problem with tougher sentences.

 United States

-Groping is illegal in the United States.
 The charge can vary from state to state but generally is considered to be sexual battery, sexual groping, or unlawful touching.
 In some jurisdictions, groping is considered criminal sexual conduct, in the second to fourth degree, if there is no sexual penetration.